piazzesiNiccolo/Competitive-Programming/Lecture_03/Finding_team_member/teams.md

 # Solution

-Sort the teams in drecreasing order of their strength and choose teammates with a greedy strategy
+Sort the teams in decreasing order of their strength.
+Now scan each pair and if both members aree not in another team already make them teammates.

 # Time complexity